Community Grants Program 2025-26

 - Project idea – What is your idea?

-- What value does your idea bring, to your group and or the wider community?
+- What value does your idea bring to your group or the wider community?

 - Has the local Responsible Wood certified forest grower or Chain of Custody producer supported this project?
 If so, please describe their support.